powerthecoder/Linux-CybSec/README.md

 Once this script is done running you can delete the `script.py` file by typing the following command:
 `sudo rm script.py`

+# ATTENTION
+Please make sure to create a new user if you havnt already made one this script will disable root from being able to log in, you will need a new user that has sudo access.
+If you set it up throught the script.
+Please make sure to log in with that new user